apoorvasa03/Practice/react/index.md

     }
     ```

     State is similar to props, but it is private and fully controlled by the component. i.e, It is not accessible to any other component til the owner component decides to pass it.

-9. ### What are props in React?

-    *Props* are inputs to components.
-They are single values or objects containing a set of values that are passed to components on creation.
-They are data passed down from a parent component to a child component.

-    The primary purpose of props in React is to provide following component functionality:

-    1. Pass custom data to your component.
-    2. Trigger state changes.

- 1. ### What is Virtual DOM in React?

-        The virtual DOM (VDOM) is a programming concept where an ideal, or “virtual”, representation of a UI is kept in memory and synced with the “real” DOM by a library such as ReactDOM.
-This process is called reconciliation. ...
-They may also be considered a part of “virtual DOM” implementation in React

  2. ### Explain react lifecycle methods
       Mounting  – componentDidMount(), render(), getDerivedStateFromProps()